ZeusWPI/hydra/api-resto-02.md

 - _year_ -- Which year you want the sandwiches of.
 Values must be a positive integer.
 Currently, the earliest available year is 2019 (but this might change in the future).
 ISO format: `YYYY`.

-Starting in academic year 2020-2021, this is listed as "groentespread".
+Starting in academic year 2020–2021, this is listed as "groentespread".

-Lists all sandwiches which were or are available in the specified year.
+List all sandwiches that were or are available in the specified year.
 Sample output:

 ```json
 [